The term used in relation to management of the progression and uses of information.

 Level of information is related to:

-Nevertheless, the use of the acronym LOD, caused significant confusion, even within academic papers and although the level of information need, is the better-suited description the industry needs time to update the currently available systems and standards hence we will continue to see the acronyms LOD & LOI for some time, thus to avoid further misunderstanding the acronyms shall be used with caution and always used the full name and source in the opening context.
+Nevertheless, the use of the acronym LOD, caused significant confusion, even within academic papers and although the level of information need, is the better-suited description, the industry needs time to update the currently available systems and standards; hence, we will continue to see the acronyms LOD & LOI for some time.
+To avoid further misunderstanding, the acronyms shall be used with caution and always used the full name and source in the opening context.

 History of the term Level of